SMB Finance Team Benchmarks

 Staffing Benchmarks by Revenue Stage

-Under $1M Revenue: Typically a part-time bookkeeper or outsourced accounting service.
+underline">bookkeeper or outsourced accounting service.
 The founder often handles financial decisions personally.
 Monthly financials may be delayed.
 No dedicated finance staff needed—this is the bootstrapping phase.

-$3-5M Revenue: Bookkeeper plus potential controller.
+Bookkeeper plus potential controller.
 Controller brings financial management, month-end close oversight, and basic FP&A. Financial statements should be available within 10-15 days of month-end.
 This is a critical transition stage.

-$10-25M Revenue: Controller plus CFO, plus support staff.
-Full monthly package, board reporting, sophisticated FP&A. This is typically when a full-time CFO becomes necessary, though fractional can work for some companies.
+Controller plus CFO, plus support staff.
+Full monthly package, board reporting, sophisticated FP&A. This is typically when a full-time CFO becomes necessary, though fractional can work for some companies. $25M+ Revenue: Full finance department structure with controller, CFO, and specialized roles (AP/AR, payroll, financial analysis) A fractional CFO can help you navigate CFO services in this area.

 The Right vs. Right-Sized